shailensukul/media-backup/README.md

 ## Roadmap

-* Add an option to strip identifying metadata from media fiels
+* Add an option to strip identifying metadata from media files
-* Add an option to de-duplicate files based on unique hashcode generated from the file contents (minus metadata)
+* Add an option to de-duplicate files based on a unique hashcode generated from the file contents (minus the metadata)
 * Use multithreaded file processing